bairesearch/LocalConnectome/README.md

 License
 =======

-All BAI H01LocalConnectome repository software is licensed with MIT License unless otherwise specified.
+All BAI H01LocalConnectome repository software is licensed with the MIT License unless otherwise specified.

 Content
 =======